 - Anti-psychotic drugs such as Zyprexa

 - Birth control patches such as Ortho Evra

 - Heart surgery drugs such as Trasylol

 - Pain relievers such as Bextra, Celebrex and Vioxx

 Unfortunately, most drug recalls do not occur until after countless patients have taken the defective drug.
 It is often the case that neither the patient nor the patient’s doctor knows the full extent of the drug’s dangers.
 In such situations, the drug manufacturer can be held responsible for any injuries caused by the defective drug because manufacturers must exercise reasonable care in the design and manufacture of their products.
 Responsibility also falls on manufacturers that insist on keeping their products on the market even after receiving reports that the drug may be harming consumers.

 If you’ve been harmed by a defective drug, the attorneys of Brett Law can offer you legal advice, anywhere in Washington State.
 We have the willingness, resources and determination to take on the drug manufacturers and their lawyers.
-We work with clients from our offices in Seattle, Bellevue, Everett, Tacoma, Spokane, Vancouver, Bellingham and Mount Vernon.
+We work with clients from our offices in Seattle, Everett, Spokane, Vancouver, Bellingham and Mount Vernon.